bvinoth186/notes/AWS-CSA-Pro.md

 	- same underlying AWS technologies
 	- Same tools and API's
   - Counter statement is also valid  (AWS and AZURE)
-    - Not to lock with same vender
+    - Not to lock with same vendor

 - RTO
   - Recovery Time Objective